 - And Pro Sharp have been sharpening scissors since 1997.
 They’re a member of the Guild of Master Craftsmen.

-In this post, I’ll let them explain how fabric scissors need to be sharpened properly.
-And what exactly at-home methods can do to scissors.
+In this post, I’ll let them explain the whys.
 Their explanation of how at-home sharpening tools work was really eye-opening for me.

 Note: I’m using the term ‘fabric scissors’ in this post because it’s what people search for, but technically they’re ‘fabric shears’.
 Shears have longer blades than normal scissors.